allegro/radar.allegro.tech/about.md

 - **Framework & Tools** – Lists of frameworks, libraries, and tools Allegro invests in for productivity and maintainability.
 - **Databases & Infra** – Covers foundational services and PaaS components critical for scalability and stability.
-- **Techniques & Tools** – Highlights good practices, methodologies, and organizational/technical approaches.
+- **Techniques** – Highlights good practices, methodologies, and organizational/technical approaches.

 > Quadrants only group items; they don’t change the evaluation process.